 The control valve's size should be selected so that it will operate somewhere between 60 and 80% open at the maximum required flow rate and whenever possible, not much less than 20% open at the minimum required flow rate.
 The idea is to use as much of the valve's control range as possible while maintaining a reasonable, but not excessive, safety factor.

-If the valve is too small, it will be obvious immediately, as it will not be able to pass the required flow.
-In actual practice, under sized valves are fairly uncommon.
+If the valve is too small, it will be obvious immediately, that it will not be able to pass the required flow.
+In actual practice, undersized valves are fairly uncommon.
 Commonly, the valve is too large.
 An oversized control valve will cost more than is necessary, but more importantly, an oversized valve will be very sensitive.
 Small changes in valve position will cause large changes in flow.
 This will make it difficult or even impossible for it to adjust exactly to the required flow.
 Any stickiness caused by friction will be amplified by the overly sensitive oversized valve, reducing the precision to which the flow can be controlled.

 Rules of Thumb for Control Valve Sizing

-In the illustration above, assuming that both valves are capable of positioning within 1%, the properly sized 3 inch valve will be able to control flow within 8 gpm, while the oversized 6 inch valve will only be capable of controlling flow to within 20 gpm.
+In the illustration above, assuming that both valves are capable of positioning within 1%, the properly sized 3-inch valve will be able to control flow within 8 gpm, while the oversized 6-inch valve will only be capable of controlling flow to within 20 gpm.

 Cavitation